CamRaff/Milestone3-RoguesDen/README.md

 ## Databases

 [Postgres](https://www.postgresql.org/) was the platform I used to provide the relational database used to store the tables needed for the site.
+In the database I had two tables, those being the "Users" table and the "Character" table.
+The first table was used to store the users desired username, email, first name, last name and password.
+The second table was used to store all of the details for their created character.
+Those details were their character name, level, strength, dexterity, constitution, intelligence, wisdom, charisma, and a background for that character.
+The background is optional, as it often requires a lot more thought so it can be uploaded at a later date via editing the chosen character.

 ## Frameworks